mlibrary/about-publishing/src/content/features/title-tbd.md

   - heading: "Digital Scholarship "
     subheading: "Engaging a Global Audience "
     content:
+      - type: highlight
+        text: >-
+          The Fulcrum platform hosts

+          Open access content facilitates use across disciplines and allows users from across the globe to engage with University of Michigan Press scholarship.

+          Accessibility features with both content and platform facilitate engagement by foreign readers and readers with disabilities, as well as responsive design for mobile devices.

+          From within the e-reader on the platform, users can easily disseminate open access work via social media and scholarly communities.
       - type: youtube
         id: F1LiFINq27k
       - type: quote_slider